sdruskat/beRSErc/README.md

 Let's build the agenda together interactively:

-- To add an item to the agenda, please create an issue on <https://github.com/sdruskat/beRSErc>.
+- To add an item to the agenda, please create an issue on <https://github.com/sdruskat/beRSErc/issues>.
-- To prioritize an agenda item, please upvote the issue with the *thumbs up* emoji.
+- To prioritize an agenda item, please upvote the issue with the *thumbs up* emoji. :thumbsup:
-- To vote down an agenda item, please upvote the issue with the *thumbs down* emoji.
+- To vote down an agenda item, please upvote the issue with the *thumbs down* emoji. :thumbsdown:

 Adding items and voting is possible right up until the meeting starts.